 Okay, folks.
 This is super easy and simple.
 Remember how we mentioned that pure face oils omit water soluble ingredients?
 In order to use the oil correctly, we’ll need to manually add water to the routine.
 You see, pure oil on the skin becomes a barrier.
 Nothing can enter or exit the skin.
 Using oil without a tonic, hydrosol, natural (alcohol-free) toner, or face mist will actually deprive your skin of the moisture it needs.
 Here’s how to apply face oil the correct way:

 - Find a natural hydrosol or tonic void of essential oils and alcohol.
+We recommend the Empress Tonic.

 - Spritz this all over the face and neck.